Perryton, Texas

 Perryton is a city in and the county seat of Ochiltree County, Texas, United States.
 As of the 2020 census, the population of the city was 8,492.
 It is located a few miles south of the Texas / Oklahoma state line.

 History

-In the late 1910s, a railroad was built from east to west between the towns of Ochiltree and Gray.
-After neither got a railroad, the two communities decided to move both towns to the railroad and merge into a new community named Perryton.
+A rail line was created between mid-1916 and mid-1920 from Shattuck, Oklahoma to Spearman, Texas, as built by the North Texas and Santa Fe Railway and operated by the Panhandle and Santa Fe Railway.
+When neither of the communities of Ochiltree or Gray got the railroad, the citizens decided to move both towns to the railroad and merge into a new community named Perryton.
 It was named after George M. Perry, an early county judge.

-June 2023 tornado
+2023 tornado

 On the evening of June 15, 2023, an EF3 tornado struck north Perryton.
 The devastating tornado tracked southeast, destroying dozens of mobile homes before impacting downtown, downing a cell tower, two communications towers, as well as damaging multiple industrial buildings.
 One mobile home caught fire and spread to many more homes throughout a mobile home park.
 After the tornado struck the town, three deaths were confirmed and over 100 injuries were sustained.